awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 ### Task 1: Create and Subscribe to an Amazon SNS Topic<a name="monitoring-configure-sns"></a>

-An Amazon SNS *topic* is a communication channel that Run Command and Run Command tasks that are registered to a Maintenance Window use to send notifications about the status of your commands\.
+An Amazon SNS *topic* is a communication channel that Run Command and Run Command tasks that are registered to a maintenance window use to send notifications about the status of your commands\.
 Amazon SNS supports different communication protocols, including HTTP/S, email, and other AWS services like Amazon SQS\.
 To get started quickly, we recommend that you start with the email protocol\.
 For information about how to create a topic, see [Create a Topic](https://docs.aws.amazon.com/sns/latest/dg/CreateTopic.html) in the *Amazon Simple Notification Service Developer Guide*\.

 **Note**
 After you create the topic, copy or make a note of the **Topic ARN**\.
 You specify this ARN when you send a command that is configured to return status notifications\.